MaduraDias/UserAndAccountCreate/README.md

 # ZipCo Test

-## Pre-Requistes to Run the code locally
+## prerequisite to Run the code locally
 1. Visual Studio 2019
 2. Docker 19.03.1 and make sure to switch to Linux Containers